umputun/remark42/README.md

 ## Build from the source

-- to build docker container - `make docker`.
+- to build Docker container - `make docker`.
 This command will produce container `umputun/remark42`.
 - to build a single binary for direct execution - `make OS=<linux|windows|darwin> ARCH=<amd64|386>`.
 This step will produce executable
  `remark42` file with everything embedded.